 Doug is a 1979 graduate of the United States Military Academy at West Point.
-He also attended the Defense Language Institute and holds Master's degrees from Harvard University and the Defense Intelligence College.
+He also attended the Defense Language Institute and holds a Master's Degree in Public Administration from the John F. Kennedy School at Harvard University and a Master's Degree in Strategic intelligence from the Defense Intelligence College.